Carmen Ros was born in Madrid, Spain; producer, songwriter, singer and designer who has participated in several independent projects.

 In 2014 Carmen and Julio recorded together their CD The Warmest Place which was their tribute to the era of musicals in film; songs were written in both English and Portuguese.

-Carmen's latest production was Vassalo - Atlantica, in 2017, which was a Portuguese - Spanish collaboration involving the talents of Ana Vassalo (vocals), Julio Garcia (guitar) and Susana Rico (cello) together with Jacques Morelenbaum who contributed arrangements and cello on several tracks.
+The CD Vassalo - Atlantica, recorded in 2017, was a Portuguese - Spanish collaboration involving the talents of Ana Vassalo (vocals), Julio Garcia (guitar) and Susana Rico (cello) together with Jacques Morelenbaum who contributed arrangements and cello on three tracks.
 She wrote all the album's lyrics.

-Now, after being in the production and writing side of music for many years, Carmen has decided to launch her first album and share her fictions and truths, through her sweet and unique voice.
+After being in the production and writing side of music for many years, Carmen decided to launch her first album Ficções e Verdades, and share her fictions and truths, through her own voice.